 Like you, we had no idea who to trust for movie or tv advice.

-As one of the fastest growing entertainment news sites in the world, we have a team of dedicated writers — from anime connoisseurs to film graduates — sharing the most relevant news and well-researched articles with you.
+As one of the fastest growing movie websites in the world, we have a team of dedicated writers — from anime connoisseurs to film graduates — sharing the most relevant news and well-researched articles with you.
 We take pride in taking an in-depth look at every movie or tv show that is popular among fans.
 So, if you have a short attention span, we may not be the right website for you.

 You’ll find that our library of articles will make you a “cinemaholic” — if you aren’t already.
 We also have an informational repository of all tv and anime shows — more than 3000 — that have released in the last few years.
 We give you the confidence to watch the movie that you have been long thinking about.
 We inspire you to binge the show that your friends told you about.
 That’s why we have been visited by more than 100 million readers since our inception in 2014.